DrearyWillow/pdsls-redirector/README.md

 Basically ready if you use Manifest V2 on Firefox.
 I haven't tested Chrome at all.

 ### Entry points:
-* Right click context menus (page, selections, and bookmarks)
+* Right click context menus (page, links, and bookmarks)
 * Clicking the extension icon
 * Configurable keybinding (defaults to Ctrl+Alt+1)